- Senior Fellow

-- Associate Professor in Development Economics, School of Business and Economics, Vrije Universiteit Amsterdam
+- Professor in Development Economics, School of Business and Economics, Vrije Universiteit Amsterdam

 - Research fellow, Tinbergen Institute

-Her work focuses on econometric and experimental evaluations of the impact of development programmes in the areas of health financing and health behavior, sexual and reproductive health and HIV/Aids, and women’s empowerment and intra-household decision-making, aiming to understand the behavioral foundations underlying those impacts.
+Wendy Janssens’ research focuses on experimental and micro-econometric evaluations of the impact of development programmes in the areas of global mental health, sexual and reproductive health and HIV/Aids, health financing and health behaviour, and women’s empowerment and intra-household decision-making – aiming to understand the behavioural foundations underlying those impacts.

 She is Professor in Development Economics at the Vrije Universiteit Amsterdam (VU), Academic Board member of the AIGHD, in the management team of HERA (Health Economics Research Amsterdam) and a research fellow at the Tinbergen Institute.
 She is also research advisor for PharmAccess International.